-While the stock rose modestly following its 1986 IPO, slowing sales sent it crashing down in late 1990.
+While the stock rose modestly following its 1986 IPO, slowing sales sent the stock crashing down in late 1990.
 In fact, buy-and-hold Oracle investors didn't make a dime between 1988 and 1990.

 Could you have stomached that drop?
 Are you the type of investor who's willing to accept a 0% gain for nearly three years?